-Representing a client in an immigration appeal is a cherished opportunity for immigration solicitors to have a conversation with a learned member of the legal profession.
-It is similar to our academic seminars at Oxford or Cambridge.
-In a quiet dialogue we are prying for the truth, searching for the right answer.
+Representing a client in an immigration appeal is a cherished opportunity for an immigration solicitor who is always on a lookout for an informed conversation with a learned member of the legal profession.
+In a way, it is similar to an academic seminar where in a quiet dialogue we are prying for the truth, so to say, searching for the right answer.
 I recall a few questions from those academic discussions, that baffled me with the simplicity and profundity of message.

 - Immigration judge addressing my client: “Mr So & So, you are a well-educated man, with public standing, responsible job and good income.
 I cannot accept that you are in a genuine relationship with the appellant who speaks so little English.
 What do you do together?”

 - Another Immigration Judge to another client of mine: “What is the name of the church that you go to?”
 Client: “The Church of Dormition, Sir”.
 The judge: “And would you explain to me the concept of Dormition?” … and then to me, in a squeaky voice, at least one octave higher than previous:” Counsel!
 Please!!
 Keep QUIET!!!
 I just want to hear what he answers to THAT!!!!”

 - Immigration judge to me: “Are you saying that the public law duty to act fairly extends to the Home Office???”

 - Analysing the definition of “family members” under the EEA Regulations I am arguing that if a child under the age of 21 is a family member of both its parents, surely the parents must be the family members of their child.
 IJ: “Why is that?”
 Me: “Logic.”
 IJ: “Are you suggesting that we should apply logic in court???”

 - “Why are you referring me to the European authorities?
 Are we not in Britain?”